functionland/sugarfunge-node/docs/rust-setup.md

 title: Installation
 ---

-[//]: # (SBP-M1 review: appears to be taken from docs.substrate.io without attribution)
+[//]: # "SBP-M1 review: appears to be taken from docs.substrate.io without attribution"

 This page will guide you through the steps needed to prepare a computer for development with the Substrate Node Template.
 Since Substrate is built with